 The goal of a pillar page is to rank for the specific topic it's about, so it must be comprehensive, as well as valuable.
 This is what "10x" means.
 Remember: You're trying to outrank those on the first SERP (search engine result pages), so what you create has to be truly exceptional.

-So, how do you map out a killer pillar page?
+How do you map out a pillar page?

 Additionally, include elements to help your pillar page rank higher, such as: images, videos, info graphics, and links to other relevant and credible sources.
 Not only are these great for SEO, but they also enhance the user experience.

-"If you want to deliver a good piece of content, you need to have that user in mind and [ask], 'What do they want to see?'" explains Jon Sasala, creative director at Morey Publishing.
+"If you want to deliver a good piece of content, you need to have that user in mind and [ask], 'What do they want to see?'" explains Jon Sasala, Creative Director at Morey Creative.
 "That's what search engines want.

 "Now search engines are looking for what humans are looking for," he continues.
 "It's looking and making sure the stuff you're building is for users, and that's what search engines will appreciate."

 - When building a pillar page, always research the keyword and see what the high ranking pages have before you start writing.